 Designated swimming areas will have a lifeguard on duty during posted beach hours.
 Even non-campers can use campground amenities with payment of a small day use fee.

 This campground allows access to both Seventh and Eighth lakes.
-Loons and Mergansers are on both lakes with Gray Jays, Boreal Chickadees, Olive-Sided & Yellow Bellied Fly Catchers, Rusty Blackbird, Solitary Vireo, Parula, Yellow Rumped, Palm, Sawhet and Short-Eared Owls, Red Breasted Nuthatches, and White Throated, Swamp and Lincoln Sparrows,
+Loons and Mergansers are on both lakes with Gray Jays, Boreal Chickadees, Olive-Sided & Yellow Bellied Fly Catchers, Rusty Blackbird, Solitary Vireo, Parula, Yellow Rumped, Palm, Sawhet and Short-Eared Owls, Red Breasted Nuthatches, and White Throated, Swamp and Lincoln Sparrows.

 Paddlers can access the entire Fulton Chain of Lakes from the campground boat launch.

 Distances: 1.5 miles of paved road make for an easy stroll or bicycle trip.
 The loop takes about an hour to complete on foot.
-Many of the hiking trails are good mountain biking routes.

 During the winter this trail is snowmobile access only and not recommended for ski or snowshoe travel.
 The campground entrance is a snowplow turn around, and parking is not recommended.